Philip of Austria, Duke of Burgundy, King of Castile and León

 A 19th-century painting of Juana holding vigil over Philip’s coffin by Francisco Pradilla Ortiz, 1877; Credit – Wikipedia

 Philip had spread rumors about Juana’s supposed madness when he was still alive and her misunderstood behavior after his death may have reinforced these rumors.
 Juana decided to transfer Philip’s remains from Burgos in the north of present-day Spain, where he had died and had already been buried, to Granada in the south of present-day Spain.
-Apparently, Philip wanted to be buried in Granada.
+Philip wanted to be buried in Granada.
 The distance from Burgos to Granada is 423 miles/681 kilometers, a 6 1/2 hour car ride today, but an extraordinary distance in 1506.
 Pregnant with her last child, Juana traveled with her husband’s body from Burgos to Granada.
 The trip would take eight months.
-During the trip, Juana gave birth to her last child named Catherine after her youngest sister, Catherine of Aragon, the first wife of King Henry VIII of England.
+During the trip, Juana gave birth to her last child, named Catherine after Juana’s youngest sister Catherine of Aragon, the first wife of King Henry VIII of England.
 Finally, Philip was interred at the Royal Chapel of Granada where his mother-in-law Isabella I, Queen of Castile and León was interred and where his father-in-law Ferdinand II, King of Aragon and his wife Juana I, Queen of Castile and León, Queen of Aragon would also be interred.

 Was Juana mad or was she manipulated by her father, husband, and son?
-Juana’s father Ferdinand, her husband Philip, and eventually her son Carlos had a lot to gain from Juana being declared unfit to rule.
+Juana’s father Ferdinand, her husband Philip, and eventually her son Carlos had much to gain from Juana being declared unfit to rule.
 Juana did show excessive grief as she traveled through Castile with Philip’s coffin.
 What is overlooked is that her 28-year-old husband died suddenly after a five-day illness and that she was fulfilling Philip’s wish to be buried in Granada.
 In addition, her father Ferdinand deliberately blocked Philip’s burial in Granada causing delays in Juana’s journey.

 In 1509, Juana’s father Ferdinand convinced the parliament that Juana was too mentally ill to govern, and was appointed her guardian and regent of Castile and León.
-Juana was confined in the Royal Convent of Santa Clara in Tordesillas, Castile, now in Spain, under the orders of her father.
+Juana was confined in the Royal Convent of Santa Clara in Tordesillas, Castile, now in Spain, under her father’s orders.
 In 1516, Ferdinand II, King of Aragon died.
 In his will, Ferdinand named his daughter Juana and her eldest son Carlos (also known as Charles in history) as the co-heirs of the Kingdom of Aragon.
 However, Juana would never really reign as she would not be released from her confinement until her death.

 Philip and Juana’s son Carlos; Credit – Wikipedia

 It would be Philip and Juana’s son Carlos who would reign and inherit the dominions of his mother Juana (Castile, León, and Aragon), the dominions of his father Philip (the Burgundian State which were parts of the present-day Netherlands, Belgium, Luxembourg, France, and Germany, see the list of Philip’s titles above), and also the dominions of his paternal grandfather Maximilian I, Archduke of Austria, Duke of Styria, Carinthia, and Carniola, and Holy Roman Emperor who died after Philip’s death.
 When Juana died in 1555, it resulted in the personal union of Spain and the Holy Roman Empire, as her son Charles V, Holy Roman Emperor, among many other titles, also became King of Castile and León and King of Aragon, effectively creating the Kingdom of Spain.
-Carlos I was not only the first King of a united Spain and Charles V, Holy Roman Emperor, but he was also Charles I, Archduke of Austria, and Charles II, Lord of the Netherlands, among many other titles.
+Carlos I was not only the first King of a united Spain and Charles V, Holy Roman Emperor, but also Charles I, Archduke of Austria, and Charles II, Lord of the Netherlands, among many other titles.

 Tomb of Philip and Juana at the Royal Chapel of Granada; Credit – By Javi Guerra Hernando – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=35974698